Jarê

 Jarê is a religious practice of African origin found exclusively in the Chapada Diamantina region, in the central region of the Brazilian state of Bahia, especially among the descendants of Africans from the Lençóis region.

-It is characterized as a less orthodox branch of candomblé, forming an amalgam resulting from a fusion process that involves elements of the Bantu and Nagô cults, to which are added aspects of rural Catholicism, Umbanda and Kardecist spiritism.
+It is often characterized as a less orthodox branch of Candomblé, forming an amalgam resulting from a fusion process that involves elements of the Bantu and Nagô cults, to which are added aspects of rural Catholicism, Umbanda and Kardecist spiritism.

 Etymology

 Jarê is probably a term of Yoruba origin meaning “almost falling to the ground” or “cutting through”.
 Another possibility is that it is a corruption of “njale”, a word that referred to a ceremony performed by the inhabitants of present-day Nigeria and Benin.
 The term jarê is used both to designate religion in general and to refer to its various ritualistic occasions.

 Emergence and development

 At least in terms of evidence, it can be said that it emerged and consolidated in the interior of Bahia, specifically in the towns of Lençóis and Andaraí in the Chapada Diamantina region, in the mid-19th century.
 Its emergence is linked to the development of mining in this region, which was marked by a considerable influx of slave labor, an element that was compounded by the presence of Africans since the end of the 18th century in what is now the town of Andaraí, which at the time was a quilombo.
 From these towns, jarê spread to nearby areas that didn't have diamonds and were marked by peasant agriculture.
 This process of expansion led to changes in the way the cult was performed.
 As a result, it can be seen that the jarê in mining areas, performed by the mining population with origins marked by slavery, favored practices of worshipping entities that referred to African ancestry.
 On the other hand, its expansion into non-mining areas shows practices more closely linked to popular Catholicism, with an emphasis on healing rituals.

 Reconstructing the history of the Nagôs and the emergence of the jarê depends largely on oral history accounts, since this religion of African origin was often confronted by the powers that be, suffering brutal police persecution and curtailment by the Catholic Church.
 It is not possible to guarantee that the current decline in the number of Jarê houses of worship is due to these factors, notwithstanding the socio-economic transformations that the region has undergone and which have affected many of its spheres.
 However, it is undeniable that in the fairly recent past the houses of worship at the headquarters of a single town like Lençóis could be counted in their dozens, while today there must be less than half that number, several of them buildings a few kilometers away from the town center.
 Despite all the difficulties encountered in keeping this religion alive, it is still possible to identify numerous jarê terreiros in the Chapada Diamantina, and it is possible to see that many followers continue to practice it.